AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-asset-centric-data.md

 ---

 # Asset Centric Data
 The asset centric data API provides a quick way to retrieve data stored in an asset's referenced streams.
 In order to retrieve stream data from an asset, you must first set up stream references for a given asset.The data that is retrieved is based on the resolved asset.By default, data calls return data for all stream references.
-If you are only interested in data from a subset of streams, you must specify the streams encoded as a URL parameter.The format is to add stream={streamName} for each stream you are interested in.
+If you are only interested in data from a subset of streams, you must specify the streams encoded as a URL parameter.The format is to add stream={streamReferenceName} for each stream you are interested in.
 For example, if a given asset has the following definition and you are only interested in HeaterA and PressureB for the last data call, you would send: ```text GET ...Namespaces/{namespaceId}/ Assets / AssetStreamFilter / data / last ?
 Stream ={ HeaterA},Stream ={ PressureB} ``` Note: Asset stream references can contain commas.
 In this case, the comma must be properly escaped. ``` { "Id": "AssetStreamFilter", "Name": "Demo", "Description": "Only for demoing stream filtering", "StreamReferences": [ { "Id": "StreamReferenceId1", "Name": "StreamReferenceWithEventsName" "StreamId": "PI_buildingMachine" }, { "Id": "HeaterId1", "Name": "HeaterA" "StreamId": "PI_HeaterA" }, { "Id": "PressureId1", "Name": "PressureB" "StreamId": "PI_PressureB" }] } ``` ### Example Asset The following asset is used in all of the sample output in the output below. ``` { "Id": "Idsample", "Name": "SampleForDemo", "Description": "This is a demo asset.", "Metadata": [ { "Id": "b47c9529-7fbf-4b2d-810b-fe79d7fdb2b0", "Name": "RoomLocation", "Description": "This is what room number the asset is located.", "SdsTypeCode": "Double", "Value": 1.0 }], "StreamReferences": [ { "Id": "StreamReferenceId1", "Name": "StreamReferenceWithEventsName" "StreamId": "PI_buildingMachine_1114" }] } ```

 ## `Get Last Data`